KittyNoirReg/mard/README.md

 - Use Ollama API to recommend places
 - Add events/volunteering from APIs
 - Save plans locally or to a profile
-- Let me know if you want me to help with any of those!
-Want me to generate fake data or add an itinerary planner too?